nexustech24/nexustech24/README.md

 Some browsers, like Edge, may say that my compiled programs are "malicious."
 You could look into the source code.
 This usually happens because the compiled exe doesn't have a signature.

+# What I like to do in my free time

+I love playing TF2, animating in Source Filmmaker, and editing videos in DaVinci Resolve.
+I also code sometimes